reeddunkle/Codjo/References/Optimizing.md

     return True
 ```

-Let's say the input is `1234554321` and so `text` has a length of 10.
-When you ask, "What is my time complexity?", that's an official-sounding way of asking, "Given this input, how many times does my method have to do something?"
+When you ask, "What is the time complexity of this function?", that's an official-sounding way of asking, "How does my function respond to inputs of different sizes?"

-In this example, the method has `text` of length 10, and it assigns `i` to each number in the range of 0 to half the length of `text`.
+Let's say the input is `1234554321`, and so `text` is length 10.
+The function assigns `i` to each number in the range of 0 to half the length of `text`.
 In the for-loop, `i` is going to be each number from `0...10//2`.

 Now, you might point out that this function could exit the loop midway with its `return False` statement.
 Whether it does that or not is out of our control, though, and so another thing you'll hear people talk about is "worse case scenario".
-That's the part we can try to control and optimize.
+We're concered with the part that we can try to control and optimize.

 This idea of only needing to go half-way through the input came up in our group discussion, and someone said that they hadn't realized until later that they only needed to iterate through half of the input.
 Instead they used something like this: